solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 ## Summary

 Separate the execution of vote and non-vote transactions in each block.
-The vote transactions will be verified and executed first, then the non-vote transactions will be executed later asynchronously to finalize the block.
+The vote transactions and non-vote transactions will be verified and executed independently.
+Because the vote transactions are normally much faster to execute, under most cases this means vote transactions will finish execution first.

+The eventual goal is to completely separate vote and non-vote transaction executions.
+But right now we still have some dependency that non-vote transactions need to read the vote state in its parent block, so currently we restrict that non-vote transactions cannot start execution until the vote transactions of its parent block has finished.

 ## Motivation